 down

-Recent history of Pedro, a salmon coble formerly known as OB209:
+my recent tenure of Pedro, a salmon coble former registration OB209:

-May 1991: acquired from Peter MacLean of Mull.
-Did not fish the season of 1991.
+May 1991: acquired from Mr. Peter MacLean of Mull.

 1992 and 1993: fished two seasons.
 Relinquished fishing lease in 1995.